This set of R Programming Language Multiple Choice Questions & Answers (MCQs) focuses on “Basics – 3”.

 b) “a” “b”

 c) 1 1

 Explanation: It is not possible to coerce, so you will get a Warning.
 Logical creates a logical vector of the specified length.
 Each element of the vector is equal to FALSE. as.logical attempts to coerce its argument to be of a logical type.

-9. What is the output of the following command?
+9. What will be the output of the following R code?

 a <- (“a” , “b”) mode(a)